wso2/docs-is/en/docs/guides/user-mgt/search-user.md

 ---

-### Search for users using SOAP
+## Search for users using SOAP

-The user also can search user Ids by calling the
+The user also can search user IDs by calling the
 `         RemoteUserStoreManager        ` service.
 If you are new to admin services, see [Calling Admin Services](insert-calling admin services).

-The following SOAP method like `         getUserId()        ` will give you the user ID of the relevant username.
+The following SOAP method, `         getUserId()        ` will give you the user ID of the relevant username.

 **Request: Sample**